suchandanreddy/sdwan-webhooks/README.md

 -   Webhooks enable push-model mechanism to send notifications in real-time.
 -   In order to retrieve alarms in real-time from vManage using the REST APIs, we need to poll for the data frequently.
 However, by using webhooks, vManage can send an HTTP POST request to the external system in real-time once an alarm is received.
--   Webhooks are sometimes referred to as “Reverse APIs,” and we must design an API to consume or process the data sent via webhook.
+-   Webhooks are sometimes referred to as “Reverse APIs” and we must design an API to consume or process the data sent via webhook.

 # Prerequisites